Mixiaoxiao/Arduino-HomeKit-ESP8266/README.md

 Here is a [discussion](https://github.com/HomeACcessoryKid/Arduino-HomeKit/issues/1) about the RTOS is required for running Apple HomeKit, and this project is a proof of concept that Apple HomeKit can be implemented and work fine without the RTOS.

 This library is built with ESP8266 Arduino Core 2.6.3.
 Lower versions may compile with errors.

+## ESP32 is supported now (2020-04-15)

+Checkout the "ESP32 HomeKit" folder.

+This is a "only-can-work" version for ESP32 without merged into the original library.
+There remains something to be optimized.

+The `WolfSSL` used for ESP32 is based on `4.3.0-stable` version with **Hardware Acceleration Support**.

+The HomeKit running on ESP32 has a **GREAT PERFORMANCE** which Pair-Setup can be done in ~1.2s and Pair-Verify in < 0.1s (10x faster than ESP8266).

+The HomeKit storage on ESP32 is based on `nvs`.

+#### Performance WITH Hardware Acceleration on ESP32

+* Preinit: ~0.53s
+* Pair Setup Step 1/3: ~0s (The heavy crypto computation is done in Preinit)
+* Pair Setup Step 2/3: ~0.53s
+* Pair Setup Step 3/3: ~0.20s
+* Pair Verify Step 1/2: ~0.05s
+* Pair Verify Step 2/2: ~0.02s

+#### Performance WITHOUT Hardware Acceleration on ESP32

+* Preinit: ~2.2s
+* Pair Setup Step 1/3: ~0s (The heavy crypto computation is done in Preinit)
+* Pair Setup Step 2/3: ~2.5s
+* Pair Setup Step 3/3: ~0.1s
+* Pair Verify Step 1/2: ~0.06s
+* Pair Verify Step 2/2: ~0.03s

+## The following content is for ESP8266 only

+This readme will be refactored in next version.

 ## Preview